Patrick Willis: 2011

 During a game against the St. Louis Rams in week 13, Willis landed awkwardly after missing a tackle and injured his right hamstring.
 Despite missing nearly four games due to the hamstring injury, Willis finished the season with 97 tackles along with two sacks, four forced fumbles, 12 pass deflections and an interception.
 He also improved his game significantly in coverage recording a career-high 12 pass deflections.
 Willis was named to his fifth consecutive Pro Bowl and becomes the first player in franchise history to make five Pro Bowl appearances to start a career.
 In addition, he earned first-team All-Pro from the Associated Press for the third consecutive year.
+He was ranked tenth by his fellow players on the NFL Top 100 Players of 2012.

 2012

+In Week 4 of the 2012 season, Willis had ten total tackles and one interception against the New York Jets in a 34–0 victory.
+He won NFC Defensive Player of the Week.
+He was named to his sixth consecutive Pro Bowl and was named as a first team All-Pro the fifth time.
 During the 2012 season, Willis had 120 combined tackles, two forced fumbles (one recovery), two interceptions, nine passes defended, and 0.5 sacks.
 He led the 49ers into the postseason for a second straight year.
 Willis recorded ten combined tackles as the 49ers lost Super Bowl XLVII to the Baltimore Ravens by a score of 34–31.
 Willis had 29 combined tackles and a sack during the 2012 postseason.
+He was ranked tenth by his fellow players on the NFL Top 100 Players of 2013.

 2013

 On August 5, 2013, Willis underwent surgery to repair a fractured hand he suffered during training camp.
 He started the first three games of the season, but then had a groin injury in week 3.
 He would then miss the next two games.
 However, in a game against the Atlanta Falcons, he recorded 18 tackles.
 He ended the 2013 season with 104 total tackles (82 solo).
+He was named to his seventh consecutive Pro Bowl.
+He was ranked 27th by his fellow players on the NFL Top 100 Players of 2014.